Ulyzses/crs-rupp/README.md

 ### **Step 3.** Activate Developer Mode.

-This is usually a toggle switch in the top right corner of the page.
 Activating developer mode will allow you to load unpacked extensions.

 ### **Step 4.** Click "Load Unpacked" and select the folder where you extracted the repository.